Easter Everywhere: Release

 The album features songs ranging from their own psychedelic "Slip Inside this House" to a psychedelic cover version of Bob Dylan's "It's All Over Now, Baby Blue".
-"Levitation," which was also released as a single, ranks among the band's well-known songs.
+"Levitation," which was also released as a single—the latter ranks among the band's well-known songs.
 As on the previous album, Tommy Hall's electric jug is prominent in the music.
 The album was met with lukewarm reviews upon initial release, with a review in Billboard Magazine writing "call it intellectual-rock or call it musical flights of fancy, except for tunes that sound almost like each other, this group is inventive over-all".

-The original 1967 stereo mix of Easter Everywhere has never been officially reissued, despite claims by various record labels since its original issue.
 The master tapes are considered missing (or presumed destroyed).
-The International Artists label was revived by Lelan Rogers in the late 1970s, who reissued Easter Everywhere along with the label's entire LP catalog in 1979, debuting reprocessed stereo mixes with added phasing effects.
-The album was again reissued on vinyl in 1988 and for the first time on CD in 1991 by Charly Records UK under the Decal imprint, using similarly phased stereo mixes.
+The International Artists label was revived by Lelan Rogers in the late 1970s, who reissued Easter Everywhere along with the label's entire LP catalog in 1979.
+The album was again reissued on vinyl in 1988 and for the first time on CD in 1991 by Charly Records UK under the Decal imprints.